Phosphorus cycle: Definition, Steps, Examples, Importance, Topics

 Phosphorus is in the form of phosphate ions (PO32-) in the soil and dissolved orthophosphate in water bodies.
 On land, phosphorus has mobile particles and can be found in the soil and within particulate and dissolved-organic matter while in the water, it converts between sediment and water column.

-Steps Of The Phosphorus Cycle
+Phosphorus Cycle Steps

-Weathering Of Rocks
+Weathering of Rocks

 Phosphorus is mobilized through the release process from rocks and minerals due to weathering; it is a process through which phosphate minerals disintegrate as a result of physical and chemical weathering.

-Absorption By Plants
+Absorption by Plants

-The third component, phosphate ions (PO43-), is taken up by plants in through the root system from the soil.
+The third component, phosphate ions (PO43-), is taken up by plants through the root system from the soil.
 Phosphorus is needed in plant nutrition as it is a constituent of DNA, RNA, ATP and cellular membranes.

-Consumption By Animals
+Consumption by Animals

 Like other nutrients phosphorus is ingested by the animals from plants or other animals.
 Phosphorus is body stored and is essential in many tissues hence playing key roles in cell structuring, bone formation and energy production.